 Congratulations!
 You’ve decided to take your genealogical research to the next level with DNA testing.
-You spit in the tube, shipped off your sample, and after 4-8 weeks of waiting, you have scientific proof of your genetic ties to Burgenland, Austria or Northwestern Hungary.
+You spit in the tube, shipped off your sample, and after 4-8 weeks of waiting, you have scientific proof of your genetic ties to Austria-Hungary.
 You’ve also received a report with the full names of hundreds of relatives.
 Finally, you can fill in those holes in your family tree and magically break down some of the “brick walls” of untraceable ancestors!

 If only it was that easy…